ceterumnet/alpaca-web/NOTES.md

 ## Cleanup:

+After reviewing a lot of this, I've found a bunch of inconsistencies around what lives in the store, the client, and even descrepencies between the various implementations within that contract.

+I believe it should work like this:

+A client is responsible for making the API calls to the Alpaca Device

+A store is responsible for interacting with the client and providing reactive properties to components

+Dialog:

+- Where does the devicestate optimization occur and how do we define which properties are initially expected?
+- We've implemented some optimizations in core actions to not refetch things that are unsupported from the client
+- Therefore, I believe that devicestate optimization lives in the store...
+- It it in coreActions or are there device specific optimizations?
+- Who defines what the list of properties to fetch should be?
+- Who defines what the list of can\* are?
+- Who defines what the list of actions available are?
+- Where do we define the list of polled properties vs properties that are fetched on an interval?
+- What about sub routines like image capture where there is business logic to poll a specific set of endpoints?
+-

 - [x] Ensure that all of the panels are following the correct store access patterns

   - [x] SimplifiedCameraPanel.vue